domRiddle/ASF/Docker.md

 ## IPC

-For using IPC, firstly you should configure ASF to launch it properly, which would be starting it with `ASF_ARGS=--server` explained above, as well as setting `IPCHost` and `SteamOwnerID` **[global configuration properties](https://github.com/JustArchi/ArchiSteamFarm/wiki/Configuration#global-config)** appropriately.
+For using IPC, firstly you should configure ASF to launch it properly, which would be starting it with `ASF_ARGS=--server` explained above, as well as setting `IPCPrefixes` and `SteamOwnerID` **[global configuration properties](https://github.com/JustArchi/ArchiSteamFarm/wiki/Configuration#global-config)** appropriately.

 Once we achieve that and ASF properly brings up IPC interface, we need to tell docker to map ASF `1242/tcp` port either with `-P` or `-p` switch.